| We have talked with several former Narconon employees who all tell

 unknown to turn down $6 million dollars just to take a chance on

+a court decision.
 In another pending case, a former very high level Scientologist

 is accusing the organization of ordering her to a "Rehabilitation